scrapy/flake8-scrapy/docs/rules/scp28.rst

 Currently checks:

 - That the file is a valid YAML file
+- That the root structure is a mapping_
 - ``requirements`` keys that are not mappings_
 - ``stacks`` keys that are not mappings_